swvanderlaan/mywebsite-hugo/content/post/setting-up-my-mac-for-science.md

 +++
 date = 2018-02-06
-lastmod = 2018-02-06
+lastmod = 2018-02-06:13:58
 draft = false
 tags = ["macOS", "coding", "html", "mac", "homebrew", "R", "Rstudio"] title = "How I setup my Mac to do Science in 2018" math = true highlight = true summary = """
-Setting up macOS El Capitan+ with homebrew, R, and Rstudio.
+Setting up macOS El Capitan+ to do Science in 2018 with homebrew.
 """

 [header]